 The Sub-Fund will be actively managed and the Investment Manager has the discretion to buy and sell investments on behalf of the Sub-Fund within the limits of the investment objective and policy.
+The investment strategy implies that the portfolio holdings may deviate from the reference benchmark.
+This deviation may be significant and is likely to be a key element explaining the extent to which the Sub-Fund can outperform the reference benchmark.

-The Sub-Fund will use the Benchmark index Refinitiv Convertible Bond Global Focus (ticker UCBIFX14) as a reference benchmark.
 The reference benchmark will be used as an indicator to measure past performance of the Sub-Fund and in the calculation of outperformance fees.

-It is expected that convertible bonds within the Sub-Fund may be components of the reference benchmark, however to determine the portfolio composition the Investment Manager has full discretion in relation to the individual or sectorial weightings of the convertible bonds that are components of the reference benchmark.
+It is expected that convertible bonds within the Sub-Fund may be components of the reference benchmark, however, to determine the portfolio composition the Investment Manager has full discretion in relation to the individual or sectorial weightings of the convertible bonds that are components of the reference benchmark.
 The Investment Manager will also use its full discretion to invest in companies or sectors not included in the Benchmark in order to take advantage of specific investment opportunities.